javahabib/javahabib/README.md

 ## 🚀 My Projects

-### 🛒 Marketplace and Trade Service Microservice
-A MERN stack microservice for the **AgriLink project**, facilitating:
-- **Product Listing**: Efficiently list and manage crop and livestock products.
-- **Search and Browse**: Advanced search for products by category or keywords.
-- **Interaction with Other Microservices**: Includes user authentication, analytics, and financial transactions.

 ### 🚦 Smart Traffic Management System
 Leveraging **YOLO** for:
 - **Vehicle Detection**: Analyzing CCTV footage to detect car density.